igorovic/audacia-table-football/README.md

 ## Database

+### Issues to fix

 - In the current version, it's possible to create a game but not set any score.
 In that case there will be an orphan game in `Game` table without participants.
 We should implement a pruning function for those instances or some security mechanism to avoid this case.
+- There is no security to check on game participants.
+Which means that is's possible to add more than two players to a game.

 ## Options for future improvements